Best electric scooter models for kids, teens & toddlers in 2023

 Razor Power Core E90: Great option for 5-10 year-olds

-Nothing has changed and the new upgraded E90 has a new maintenance free hub motor instead of that old noisy chain-driven motor.
+Nothing has changed, and the new upgraded E90 has a new maintenance-free hub motor instead of that old noisy chain-driven motor.

 It is equipped with a 12V/7Ah battery that gives you a top speed of 10 mph and a maximum distance of around 8-13 miles or 80 minutes if you ask Razor.

 A very good first scooter choice that will deliver hours upon hours of riding fun to kids around age 5-10.
-After that, you might want to upgrade to something with a bit more watt for increased torque, speed, and overall better riding experience.
+After that, you might want to upgrade to something with a bit more watts for increased torque, speed, and overall better riding experience.

 Read our full review on the Razor Powercore e90 here.